gestylinaga/Notes/docs/atbswp9.md

 ## Practice Questions

 1. What is a relative path relative to?
+    - `relative to the current working directory`
 2. What does an absolute path start with?
+    - `always starts with the root folder`
 3. What does `Path('C:/Users') / 'Al'` evaluate to on Windows?
 4. What does `'C:/Users' / 'Al'` evaluate to on Windows?
 5. What do the `os.getcwd()` and `os.chdir()` functions do?
 6. What are the `.` and `..` folders?
+    -   `'.' is 'this directory'`
+    - `'..' is 'parent directory'`
 7. In `C:\bacon\eggs\spam.txt`, which part is the dir name, and which part is the base name?
 8. What are the three “mode” arguments that can be passed to the `open()` function?
 9. What happens if an existing file is opened in write mode?